SeaMonster-Studios/wordpress-headless-upstream/README.md

   4. Update wp-config to use the production domain name to force HTTPS

 3. Run the WP install in the WP Admin
-4. Install all the plugins.
+4. Install all the plugins

 ### Running `install.sh`